Laws, not expats, creating Geneva housing bubble: study

-GENEVA (Reuters) - Geneva’s housing market is overheating because of inflexible laws, not because of the expatriate white-collar workers who are popularly blamed for crowding the staid Swiss city, a study by Avenir Suisse, according to an economic thinktank.
+GENEVA (Reuters) - Geneva’s housing market is overheating because of inflexible laws, not because of the expatriate white-collar workers who are popularly blamed for crowding the staid Swiss city, a study by Avenir Suisse, an economic thinktank, said on Tuesday.

 “Demand cannot explain the soaring prices in Geneva.
 It’s about supply,” Marco Salvi, author of the study entitled “A home-made shortage”, told a press conference.

-Rents have risen far faster than elsewhere in Switzerland in the last decade, and spiraling demand is often cited as the reason for the imbalance in the market.
+Rents have risen far faster than elsewhere in Switzerland in the last decade, and spiralling demand is often cited as the reason for the imbalance in the market.

-The common assumption is that the town’s housing market cannot keep up with the latest influx of wealthy foreigners, many of whom work in commodity trading, banking or multinationals such as Proctor and Gamble, and have big budgets and grand ambitions about where they want to live.
+The common assumption is that the town’s housing market cannot keep up with the latest influx of wealthy foreigners, many of whom work in commodity trading, banking or multinationals such as Proctor and Gamble (PG.N), and have big budgets and grand ambitions about where they want to live.

 Squeezed between the southern tip of Lake Geneva and the French border, Geneva has never been awash with vacant properties, especially around the lake.
 But there is plenty of potential for new housing supply on the outskirts, Salvi said.